 The Ingram Commons is a residential campus for all first-year students.
 One campus fosters a common experience that encourages class unity and class identity.

-A House is a community, a home.
-Each House has a distinct identity that depends on the Faculty Head of House and his or her vision for the House, the staff and Resident Advisers and student affairs professionals who work closely with students and faculty, and even more on the first-year students who live and learn in the House.
+A house is a community, a home.
+Each house has a distinct identity that depends on the faculty head of house and his or her vision for the house, the resident advisers and the student affairs professionals who work closely with students and faculty, and even more on the first-year students who live and learn in the house.

 The faculty, staff and student residents of each house think their own house is the best, but house assignment is random.
-To learn more about, each house, click a name to the right of the map below.
+To learn more about each house click a name to the right of the map below.
 To learn more about the housing facilities and residential amenities, visit the Office of Housing and Residential Education website.